 Translation & simplicity are needed in the ways that these interactions are used

 I will use an example of my own predominant sense and its usage.
 This is, “I feel……” I use this statement in a way that isn’t understandable to anyone outside myself.
 Others will be triggered by it, unknowingly, before taking in the information I am trying to convey.
-Here’s how I may use touch to describe an experience that may be familiar to you where you would accept it as being normal, however may be having inner thoughts that relate to a growing irritability or annoyance.
-You may even shut out what I am say I am trying to say.
+Here’s how I may use touch to describe an experience that may be familiar to you where you would accept it as being normal, however may be having inner thoughts that stimulate irritability or annoyance.
+You may even shut out what you are hearing.

-As a matter of fact I did want to use these words in the following post to describe the experience I was referring to.
 Had I used it, it would have added confusion and extraneous words to describe it.
-In the post the words chosen describe exactly what happened without my preferred interpretation.
-The event was shared in a way that more people could take in the information and understand the point of what was being shared.
-That is my intention – to easily be understood and for a connection to what I am writing.
+I chose words to describe exactly what happened without my interpretation.
+The event was shared in a way that more people could take in the information and understand the point of it.
+That is my intention – to be understood and for a connection.
+If you look through the sentence for feeling words there are none.
+If you analysis the statement you will note there isn’t any information pertaining to a felt sense.
+One foot in the past and one foot in the future is an evaluative experience which precludes any felt sensations.

 At yesterday’s installation of a fiber optic wireless router the technician gave me the option to go back to a hard line for my laptop versus wavelength.
 In addition, I was told I could install an app that would turn the wireless off when others left for the day making the house wave free from my own router.
 I am thrilled for these choices!